yeti-switch/doc/docs/en/quick_start.rst

    It is possible to use one record instead two by enabling both (:ref:`Customer <contractor_customer>` and :ref:`Vendor <contractor_vendor>`) flags.

-Step 2.
-Creation of Accounts
+**Step 2.
+Creation of Accounts**

 At the second step it is necessary to configure two :ref:`Account's <accounts>` records: one will be linked to Contractor A (Customer) and second will be linked to Contractor B (Vendor).
-You should also set *Max balance* parameter for the Vendor to the some value that allow to make a call at least during initial interval (in our example we'll set 100 monetary units).
+You should also set *Max balance* parameter for the Vendor to the some value that allow to make a call (current balance will be less than *Max balance* value).
+In our example we'll set 100 monetary units.

 .. table:: Example of records filling (only fields that should be changed from default values are shown)
    :widths: auto